jsmolka/blog/content/posts/horizons/index.md

 Bates self-describes their music as cinematic rock, [blending symphonics with electronics with guitar hard rock](https://eu.goerie.com/story/entertainment/local/2015/09/10/cinematic-band-starset-opens-for/24940226007/).
 The symphonics appear in form of through-composed outros with [adventurous and space-travel-like melodies](https://youtu.be/W7qIlpV-uwo?t=229).
 Unfortunately, they have become less frequent in newer releases.
 The lyrics cover everything from love, space and sci-fi to the dystopian use of technology in authoritarian societies.

 Their latest album, Horizons, was released on October 22, 2021.
-Since then, it has been an important and recurring part of my life.
-I want to use this post as an opportunity to dive deeper into the creative direction and lyrics of this masterpiece.
+Since then, it has become an important and ever present part of my life.
+I want to use this post as an opportunity to dive deeper into the creative direction and music of this masterpiece.
 This isn't my area of expertise, so expect some rough edges and lacking vocabulary.

 ## Creative Direction
 Something Starset has nailed since its inception is the creative direction.
 They publish lots of supplemental material and Bates even authored two novels, [The PROX Transmissions](https://merch.starsetonline.com/products/the-prox-transmissions-novel) and [A Brief History of the Future](https://merch.starsetonline.com/products/a-brief-history-of-the-future-novel), fleshing out the Starset universe.
 Music videos take place inside of it and fans often comment about wanting an entire movie.
 There exists a [Google Doc](https://docs.google.com/document/d/e/2PACX-1vQAtvJU4ghdGGvpDfss4ZTCz5_Ns3jaAyz9r-2eR_heL96kWWZ2i9mOrEqv6SWMyXEI9OC8bGeO12Fn/pub) summarizing all the lore, but to be honest: I don't really care about that kind of stuff.
 I'm here for the music.

 Speaking of which, the first single of Horizons to be released was [Infected](https://www.youtube.com/watch?v=pggN6f4h4So).
 At that point, nobody knew there was a new album in the works.
 The cover artwork features a different visual style compared to the following singles.
-It has a scanned-paper-like appearance, doesn't use the outlined Starset wordmark, uses less kerning for the title and doesn't fit the color scheme in general.
+It has a scanned-paper-like appearance, doesn't use the outlined Starset wordmark, uses less kerning for the title and doesn't match the color scheme of the others.

 - ![](img/cover-infected.jpg "Infected cover (Apr 26)")
 - ![](img/cover-the-breach.jpg "The Breach cover (Sep 10)")